Liberal Party of Canada

-The Liberal Party of Canada (LPC; Parti libéral du Canada, PLC) is a national political party in Canada and has been the governing party at the federal level since 2015.
-It has been one of the primary contenders for power for much of Canada's history, leading its national government for close to 60% of time.
-Mark Carney has been its leader and the Prime Minister of Canada since March 2025.
+The Liberal Party of Canada (LPC; Parti libéral du Canada, PLC) is a federal political party in Canada.
 The Liberal Party espouses the principles of liberalism, and generally sits at the centre to centre-left of the Canadian political spectrum, with their main rival, the Conservative Party, positioned to their right and the New Democratic Party positioned to their left.
-The party is described as "big tent", practising "brokerage politics", (Note: Brokerage politics is "a Canadian term for successful big tent parties that embody a pluralistic catch-all approach to appeal to the median Canadian voter ... adopting centrist policies and electoral coalitions to satisfy the short-term preferences of a majority of electors who are not located on the ideological fringe.") attracting support from a broad spectrum of voters.
-The Liberal Party is the oldest currently active federal political party in the country, and has dominated the federal politics of Canada for much of its history.
+The party is often described as a "big tent", practising "brokerage politics", (Note: Brokerage politics is "a Canadian term for successful big tent parties that embody a pluralistic catch-all approach to appeal to the median Canadian voter ... adopting centrist policies and electoral coalitions to satisfy the short-term preferences of a majority of electors who are not located on the ideological fringe.") attracting support from a broad spectrum of voters.
+The Liberal Party is the oldest active federal political party in the country, and has dominated the federal politics of Canada for much of its history.
 As a result, it has sometimes been referred to as Canada's "natural governing party".
+It has been the governing party since 2015; Mark Carney has been its leader and the Prime Minister of Canada since March 2025.